 Regina Inter-zone Outdoor Soccer games will be played in accordance with the Laws of the Game as published by the Canadian Soccer Association and FIFA as adapted for our league and described below.
-These rules reflect as best they can the FIFA Laws of the Game 2023/2024 for outdoor soccer.
+These rules reflect as best they can the FIFA Laws of the Game 2024/25 for outdoor soccer.
+Changes approved by the IFAB for 2025/26 are also reflected in these rules.